Ramos plays down Ronaldo departure

 Ronaldo raised eyebrows in Spain when he referred to Juve feeling like a "family", the Portugal captain scoring on his first appearance in a game against the club's youth team.

-But Ramos is bullish about Madrid's chances of maintaining its European dominance - starting against Atletico Madrid in Thursday's (NZST) UEFA Super Cup - despite Ronaldo leaving.
+But Ramos is bullish about Madrid's chances of maintaining its European dominance - starting against Atletico Madrid in Thursday's (AEST) UEFA Super Cup - despite Ronaldo leaving.

 "You had to dig a little deeper.
 Here we have always felt a family," Ramos told a news conference.
 "The key to success has been that we have always been [a family], and we have felt part of that family.
 The loss of such an important player is negative, but that is not why we are going to stop winning.